Frostburg, Maryland: History

 In 1934, State Normal School #2 introduced its first four-year program.
-Nearly 30 years later (1963), the school finally was renamed Frostburg State College.
-In the next ten years more programs sprouted, including the university's first graduate program (Master's of Science in management).
+Nearly 30 years later (1963), the school was renamed Frostburg State College.
+In the next ten years more programs sprouted, including the university's first graduate program.
 In 1987, Frostburg State College joined the University System of Maryland and was renamed Frostburg State University.
 FSU celebrated its centennial in 1998.

-Major events

 National Register Sites

 The Hocking House was listed on the National Register of Historic Places in 1982.
 The Frostburg Historic District was listed in 1983 and the Borden Mines Superintendent's House in 1984.

-Tornado
+1998 Tornado

 On June 2, 1998, an F4 tornado struck Frostburg and the adjacent Eckhart Mines valley, damaging more than 125 homes and Frost Elementary School.